 Always continuing my passion for screenwriting, I currently have finished several new screenplays for feature films, which are ready for the international market.
 My 96 minutes feature film Julia 17, in which I wrote, directed, produced and play the main role, was finalized in 2017 and it has been accepted by several international film festivals including the Headline International Film Festival where it won an award of merit, and the prestigious Accolade Global Film Competition, where it won an award of recognition.

-As a TV correspondent, the Ambassador for the Prime Minister of Canada Candidate (FAAVM), I have various online activities during my free time and mostly I am focused on writing and the film world, and my website which I have updated to a News site and I am interviewing influential people from all working areas including Films, Art, Business, Engineering, Science, Social, Politics etc.
+I have various online activities during my free time and mostly I am focused on writing and the film world, and my website which I have updated to a News site and I am interviewing influential people from all working areas including Films, Art, Business, Engineering, Science, Social, Politics etc.

 What made you pursue film making?

 The visionary aspect came into my life early on, as I was born.
 Because of a complex position, the doctor had to pull me out forcefully and so he had broken my fragile legs during my birth.
 After that I faced years of pain and treatments with injections and medication etc. and slowly learned walking at age three and I’ve been ambitious as a child as my father has taken me to the Gymnastics school, but because my legs still needed some years to heal well, I immediately stopped pursuing a sports career.
 Until the age of seven I had to be very careful with my legs, but still I liked being on the farms from my grandparents and playing with kids, even if for not long.

 While healing, only TV and movies really helped me.
 I sat down and watched very excited and loved that.
 That cinematic world was my mental and spiritual refuge in order to forget the pain because I’ve been the first fifteen years of my life in pain.
 But the non-stop pain day and night didn’t stop me from being a wild child and going to the classes at the theatre where I performed as an actress and dancer.